Dog-Friendly Port Fairy: Visiting Port Fairy with a Dog

 The Victorian town of Port Fairy is a popular tourist destination, whether you visit for the weekend from Melbourne or stay in the town after a road trip along the Great Ocean Road.
 But what’s it like visiting with a dog?
-Find out more about dog-friendly Port Fairy…
+Find out more about visiting Port Fairy with a dog…

 Dog-Friendly Beaches in Port Fairy